 14. Turtle Reef (Macabuca)

-An easy-to-access shore dive with a mini-wall.
+Turtle Reef is an easy-to-access shore dive with a mini-wall.
 Snorkellers can follow the edge of the wall, taking in the colourful reef fish, soft corals and the occasional sea turtle and stingray.
-Its really nice to have lunch at Mazabuca afterwards.
+Its really nice to have lunch at Macabuca afterwards!

 15. Lighthouse Point